darktasevski/CompSci/CompSci/bigO.md

 ### MapReduce

 There’s a special type of parallel algorithm that is becoming increasingly popular: the distributed algorithm.
 It’s fine to run a parallel algorithm on your laptop if you need two to four cores, but what if you need hundreds of cores?
 Then you can write your algorithm to run across multiple machines.
 The MapReduce algorithm is a popular distributed algorithm.
-You can use it through the popular open source tool
+You can use it through the popular open source tool Apache Hadoop.
-Apache Hadoop.

-#### Why are distributed algorithms useful?
+#### Why are distributed algorithms useful

 Suppose you have a table with billions or trillions of rows, and you want to run a complicated SQL query on it.
 You can’t run it on MySQL, because it struggles after a few billion rows.
 Use MapReduce through Hadoop!
 Or suppose you have to process a long list of jobs.
 Each job takes 10 seconds to process, and you need to process 1 million jobs like this.
 If you do this on one machine, it will take you months!
 If you could run it across 100 machines, you might be done in a few days.
 Distributed algorithms are great when you have a lot of work to do and want to speed up the time required to do it.
 MapReduce in particular is built up from two simple ideas: the map function and the reduce function.

 ## Bloom filters and HyperLogLog